 Delayed Class POLICY

 In the case of low numbers in class (minimum of four (4) to commence a class), we reserve the right to delay classes.
 You will be notified if this occurs.

 While we endeavor to ensure consistency with one trainer within your course, at times trainers fall ill or go on holidays.
 If this occurs a fill in trainer will take your class.
 While trainers may have a variance in teaching style – the curriculum remains the same.
 We appreciate that clients often form a rapport with trainers but at no time can we guarantee a trainer you prefer will take ongoing classes.

 Positive Response is lucky to have indoor and outdoor facilities.
-In the case of wet weather, Thornlands and Greenslopes have undercover areas and it is rare that classes and private consults are cancelled.
+In the case of wet weather, our Thornlands venue has an undercover area and it is rare that classes and private consults are cancelled.
 If we ever need to change a venue, (this can happen on the morning) all clients would be notified by SMS.
-Venue change would mean somewhere else within a 15KM radius from the venue your class was at.
+Venue change would mean somewhere else within a 15KM radius from the venue your class was originally set at.